Safyrus/NES_PWAA/doc/tags.md

 ### force_arg

 2 arguments:
-first value = force (0-3)
+first value = force (0-7)
-second value = time (0-32)
+second value = time in frame

 force argument:
-for shake, force is maximum scroll in pixel * 4. for flash, force is color change toward white (0=no change, 3=complete white). for fade, force is color change toward black (0=no change, 3=complete black).
+for shake, force is maximum scroll in pixel * 2. for flash, force is color change from white to current (0=no change, 4=complete white). for fade, force is color change from current toward black (0=no change, 4=complete black).

-Note that color change for fade persist.
+Note:

-time argument:
+- Color change set by using fade persist.
-for shake and flash, time is in frame. for fade, time is in frame * 8.
+- The time that will be used will be the closest multiple of 8 round down.

 ### index_arg